 How long do I have to file a claim for leveraged ETF losses?

-FINRA arbitration claims generally must be filed within six years of the event giving rise to the dispute.
+FINRA Rule 12206 is a six-year arbitration eligibility rule measured from the occurrence or event giving rise to the claim.
+It does not extend shorter state or federal statutes of limitations, so investors should evaluate potential claims promptly.
 However, state securities laws may have shorter statutes of limitations.
 We recommend consulting with an attorney as soon as you discover potential misconduct to ensure you do not miss any deadlines.

 Can I sue my broker for recommending leveraged ETFs?